Deploying Custom Device Configurations¶

 Limiting the Scope of Configuration Deployments¶

-All unrecognized parameters are passed to internal config.ansible
+All unrecognized parameters are passed to the internal config.ansible

 Ansible playbook.
 You can use ansible-playbook CLI parameters to modify the configuration deployment, for example: